juliuste/parliament-svg/readme.md

 const svg = toStr(svg)
 ```

+## See also

+- [wikidata-parliament-svg](https://github.com/k-nut/wikidata-parliament-svg) - "draws parliament graphs based on data from wikidata"

 ## Contributing

 If you found a bug, want to propose a feature or feel the urge to complain about your life, feel free to visit [the issues page](https://github.com/juliuste/parliament-svg/issues).